Decoding Melodic Intuition through Cognitive Science

 1. Metric Gravity/Placement: If anything is “structural” in MFT, it’s the beat itself—a point of kinetic contact, like a foot touching the ground mid-stride.
 The beat isn’t a final destination, but a deliberate point within a cycle that energizes and propels the melody.
 MFT’s concept of metric gravity posits that the beat acts as a gravitational center.
 The placement of notes in relation to this metric pulse is a primary source of a melody’s kinetic energy and expressive character.
 Notes that land squarely on a strong beat feel stable and grounded; notes that arrive early or late create a sense of kinetic energy, like an object in motion that defies simple gravitational pull.
 This provides a scientific model for why MFT’s focus on normal and modified ways to align melodic figures within the meter is so crucial for shaping melodic character.

-2. Trajectory: MFT’s focus on the figure as a kinetic entity provides a precise “mezzo-level” methodology for controlling the melodic surface.
+2. Connection: MFT’s focus on the figure as a kinetic entity provides a precise “mezzo-level” methodology for controlling the melodic surface.
 Such distinctions describe the very kind of information an intuitive physics engine processes.
 Its distinctions between “normal” (direct) pathways for reaching a “target” (the upcoming beat) and “modified” routes have cognitive referents in how humans move from point to point in the physical world.
 Also, it observes that the effect of linking one figure to the next hinges upon the type of motion between the first figures last two notes.
 For example, stepwise motion sounds a the end of one figure sounds smoothest when it continues moving by step.
 What’s more, MFT’s observation that the perceived effect of a leap is not merely about its interval size but about how it navigates the musical forces of metric gravity (the beat with its accompanying metric cycle) and inertia (the melodic line’s particular manner of motion and follow-through).
 For example, a dissonant leap made after landing solidly on a beat will sound elegant and intentional, whereas the same leap executed across the beat can sound clumsy and disruptive.
-Thus, the conclusion that for melodic leaps, “timing matters more than distance,” is a profound insight that cognitive science can now help explain (Fuentes, MFT, Tier 2: Trajectory).
+Thus, the conclusion that for melodic leaps, “timing matters more than distance,” is a profound insight that cognitive science can now help explain (Fuentes, MFT, Tier 2: Connection).

 3. Gestures: MFT’s central concept of the “melodic gesture” is overtly put forth to replace more standard terms like fragment, segment, cell, or motive—precisely because these technical terms inadvertently reduce the small parts of a melody to abstraction, stripping them of their inherent kinetic energy.
 In sharp contrast, “A gesture harnesses motion to convey meaning with immediacy” (Fuentes, MFT, Tier 3: From Motion to Meaning).
 This is as true for melodic gestures as it is for hand gestures.
 MFT codifies these kinetic gestures, providing a systematic approach to understanding and manipulating the very forces that drive melodic motion and listener expectation.